leontristain/pyxedit/docs/_build/html/_sources/overview/index.rst.txt

 If you just want to launch the python interpreter and play around in there, you can try the following::

     Python 3.7.2
-    > from xedit import XEdit
+    > from pyxedit import XEdit
     > xedit = XEdit.quickstart()  # this will load Dawnguard.esm by default,
                                   # start an xedit context, and give you an
                                   # xedit handle